-Thurs throughout October: TAP NW Peaks supports Climb to fight Breast Cancer
+Thurs throughout November: TAP NW Peaks supports Lifelong

 Kegs and other Beer to go Mon-Sat; call to make sure someone will be at the brewery.

-Carol from the Climb to Fight Breast Cancer gave us an overview of what they do:
+Jeremy from the Lifelong gave us an overview of what they do:

 When asked how the general public can contribute to what they are doing: